 In this unit students develop an understanding of audiences and the core concepts underpinning the construction of representations and meaning in different media forms.
 They explore media codes used to determine meaning and the conventions by which audiences interpret them.
-They investigate how media constructs and represents reality.
-Students develop an understanding of the features of Australian fictional and non fictional narratives in different media forms.
-They develop research skills to investigate and analyse selected narratives.
-They experience the voices and stories of aboriginal and Torres Strait Islander creators to gain an understanding and appreciation of how their stories contribute to cultural identity.
+They will investigate how Australian society has been constructed and represented and the role they are actively playing in the creation of a new Australian identity in the media.